lnvglr/character-diversion/character-diversion.md

 The rhythm of ascenders and descenders in Latin script words, gives an often unique silhouette to those words improving their readability (**source**).
 Ascenders and descenders are letter shape conventions that have evolved over centuries and bring with them a very practical benefit that is still relevant todat.

-Writing from left to right had practical reasons, too: the Romans adopted left-to-right writing direction among other reasons because with a majority of the population being right handed and using ink for writing, the right hand moving left would smear the ink (**source**).
+Writing from left to right had practical reasons, too: In its early days, Latin was written from right to left.
+Eventually the Romans adopted left-to-right writing direction among other reasons because with a majority of the population being right handed and using ink for writing, the right hand moving left would smear the ink (**source**).
 Today, where most text is written on a keyboard (**source**), this may not be an issue anymore, but because a critical mass has adopted writing the Latin script from left to right (i.e. 100%), changing this convention would be practically impossible.

 <img src="https://upload.wikimedia.org/wikipedia/commons/4/4f/Cippo_perugino_con_iscrizione_in_lingua_etrusca.jpg" alt="Cippus Perusinus" style="zoom:15%;" />